Start9Labs/btc-rpc-proxy-startos/docs/instructions.md

 ## Config

 You must create at least one user to your Bitcoin Proxy config.
-Each user you create will receive their own RPC useranme and password, which can be used for remote access.
+Each user you create will receive their own RPC username and password, which can be used for remote access.

 ## Using a Wallet